David Bohnett Foundation: Fund for Los Angeles

 The David Bohnett Foundation Fund for Los Angeles provides support to local organizations that are working to better the civic and cultural lives of people living in Los Angeles.
 These grants are made under the initiative of either David Bohnett or the David Bohnett Foundation.
 As of 2021, the foundation has disbursed over $72,000,000 to recipients of funding from the Fund for Los Angeles.

 Fund for Los Angeles grant recipients

-A selection of Fund for Los Angeles grant recipients includes:
+Fund for Los Angeles grant recipients include:

 LGBT community

-The David Bohnett Foundation supports organizations and projects using social activism to advance the rights of the lesbian, gay, bisexual, and transgender (LGBT) community.
+The David Bohnett Foundation supports organizations and projects using social activism to advance the rights of the lesbian, gay, bisexual, and transgender (LGBTQ) community.
 The foundation also assists and promoted philanthropic organizations that foster positive portrayals of lesbians and gay men in the media.
 As of 2021, the foundation has disbursed over $24,753,000 to groups and organizations that strive to provide equal rights and protections for all LGBT people.